devfahad/phplogin/README.md

 # PHP Login System
- This is a PHP Login system.
+ This is a basic PHP Login system.

 ## Basic Features:
 - Sign in